Henry Dillon, 13th Viscount Dillon: Birth and origins

 Henry Augustus was born on 28 October 1777 at Brussels, then the capital of the Austrian Netherlands.
 He was the eldest son of Charles Dillon-Lee and his first wife Henrietta Maria Phipps.
 His father was the 12th Viscount Dillon, who had in 1767 conformed to the established religion.

 Henry Augustus's mother was the daughter of Constantine John Phipps, 1st Baron Mulgrave.
 Her family was Anglo-Irish.
 Thus both parents were Protestants and part of the Protestant Ascendancy in Ireland.
 They had married in 1776 at Brussels.
-Henry Augustus had one sister, who appears on the list in his father's article.
+Henry Augustus had one sister, Frances Charlotte.